macluczak/UnityEngine-Simple-Game/README.md

 # UnityEngine-Simple-Game
-implementation of a simple game, tic-tac-toe with UnityEgine
+implementation of a simple game, tic-tac-toe with UnityEgine/ Only Scripts and Components